Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Affine VW-algebras

-Applying Lemma \ref{Verma} iteratively, we obtain a bijection between Verma modules $M^\pp(\mu)$ appearing as subquotients in a Verma filtration of $\MdV$ and $d$-admissible weight sequences ending at $\mu$ where the latter is defined as follows: For fixed $d\geq 1$ and $\delta\geq 0$ a weight $\mu\in\La$ is called \emph{$d$-admissible for $\delta$} if there is a sequence
+Applying Proposition \ref{Verma} iteratively, we obtain a bijection between Verma modules $M^\pp(\mu)$ appearing as subquotients in a Verma filtration of $\MdV$ and {\it $d$-admissible weight sequences} or {\it Verma paths} ending at $\mu$ where the latter is defined as follows: For fixed $d\geq 1$ and $\delta\geq 0$ a weight $\mu\in\La$ is called \emph{$d$-admissible for $\delta$} if there is a sequence \abovedisplayskip0.3em \belowdisplayskip0.3em